O JARGON BUSTER

 Lancashire.
 Web site.

-Normally used for most courses at major events in this country, so you
+used for most courses at major events in this country,

 - Planner

-The planner is responsible for setting the courses,
+is responsible for setting the courses, providing the

 - Platform